-The Aerodromes and Facilitation (AGF)

-Section of CAASL is responsible for

-ensuring regulatory requirements

-pertaining to aerodromes as stipulated

-by the ICAO Annex 14 which is nationally

-implemented through Implementing

-Standard (IS) 30, 41, and 37.
-The section

-is empowered to carry out duties through

-the relevant sections of the Civil Aviation

-Act.
-The section is further entrusted to

-oversee implementation of facilitation

-requirements at international airports as

-per Annex 09 published by ICAO.
+Aerodromes & Facilitation (A&F) Section of CAASL is responsible for ensuring regulatory requirements pertaining to aerodromes as stipulated by the ICAO Annex 14 which is nationally implemented through Implementing Standard (IS) 30, 41, and 37.
+The section is empowered to carry out duties through the relevant sections of the Civil Aviation act and the regulations published under therein.
+The section is further entrusted to oversee implementation of facilitation requirements at international airports as per the Annex 09 published by ICAO.

-Not limited to the above duties, the section is further involved in providing technical and regulatory guidance for developing aerodromes as identified by the Government in order to develop civil aviation in Sri Lanka and facilitate air travel for the general public.
-Particularly in the year 2019 the section was fully committed to developing the Jaffna Airport for international operations.
+Not limited to the above duties, the section is further involved in providing technical and regulatory guidance for developing aerodromes as identified by the government in notion of developing civil aviation in Sri Lanka and facilitating air travel for the general public.
+Particularly in the year 2019 the section was fully committed in developing Jaffna airport for international operations.
 Not restricted to only regulatory obligation, which is to conduct certification audit but ensure as a mediator role on the behalf of CAASL that all stakeholders involvement in order, to accomplish the project successfully on time.

-The section initiated the drafting of Water Aerodrome Certification/Approval and Surveillance Regulations.
-The second draft of the regulations has been submitted to the legal draftsman for observations.
+The section initiated the drafting of Water Aerodrome Certification/Approval and surveillance Regulations.
+The second draft of the regulation has been submitted to the legal draftsman for observations.

-The Domestic Aerodrome Licensing/ Certification Regulations commenced in 2019.
+The Domestic aerodrome licensing/certification regulation commenced in the year 2019

 Annex 14 Vol. I and Annex14 Vol. II revision have been published for local implementation as Implementing Standard (IS) 30 and IS 41.

-The Draft National Air Transportation

-Facilitation Plan (NATFP) and Terms of

-Reference (TOR) for the establishment and

-operation of the National Air Transportation

-Facilitation Committee (NATFC) were

-reviewed with a view of establishing the

-NATFC and acceptance of NATFP by all

-stakeholders.
+Draft National Air Transportation Facilitation Plan (NATFP), Terms of Reference (TOR) for the establishment and operation of the National Air Transportation Facilitation Committee (NATFC) were reviewed with a view of establishing the NATFC and acceptance of NATFP by all stakeholders.

 The zoning regulation for BIA was published in 1975.
-Some aspects of this regulation are now outdated and to ensure compatibility with Implementing Standard (IS) 30 which is revised by the new edition, the regulation is in process of being revised.
+Some aspects of this regulation have outdated and to ensure its compatibility with Implementing Standard (IS) 30 which is revised by the new edition, the regulation is in process of being revised.

-As part of certification activities, the aerodrome certification renewal audit was conducted for Mattala Rajapaksa International Airport (MRIA) to renew its certification and the Corrective Action Plan was received from the aerodrome operator.
+As Certification activities aerodrome certification renewal audit was conducted for Mattala Rajapaksa International Airport (MRIA) to renew their certification and received the Corrective Action Plan from the aerodrome operator.
 On acceptance of the Corrective Action Plan, AASL has been granted the aerodrome certification to continue with MRIA operations.

-An aerodrome license renewal audit was conducted for Batticaloa Airport in April 2019.
+An aerodrome License renewal audit was conducted for Batticaloa airport in April 2019.

-An aerodrome audit was conducted at Jaffna International Aerodrome and after accepting the corrective action plan submitted by the aerodrome operator, an aerodrome certificate was awarded with special conditions to AASL to conduct operations at Jaffna International Airport.
+An Aerodrome Audit was conducted at Jaffna International Aerodrome and after accepting the corrective action plan submitted by the aerodrome operator, Aerodrome certificate was awarded with special conditions to AASL to conduct operations at Jaffna International airport.

-To ensure new developments at airports to comply with the standards specified in Implementing Standard (IS) 30 and to ensure safety management requirements the AGF section approved and conducted the following Aerodrome Operators Programmes:
+As a requirement for ensuring new developments at airports to be complied with the standards specified in Implementing Standard (IS) 30 and to ensure the safety management requirements the A&F section Approved and conducted the following Aerodrome Operators Programs.

-- Construction of Apron-E and connecting taxiways at BIA - Maintenance of runway and taxiway lights at BIA - Installation of runway lights at RMA - Bird controlling officers at MRIA were provided with training on wildlife management and the adherence to wildlife management programme. - Provided necessary support, technical and regulatory guidance in construction of runway, taxiway, apron, etc. to ensure compliance for safe aircraft operations at JIA. - Provided necessary guidance in establishing facilitation (Customs, Immigration and Quarantine) at JIA. - The Terms of Reference was developed by the section subsequent to its Senior Inspector attending a seminar on the same project and being a member of the APAC regional office initiated a subcommittee on wildlife hazard management - developing a guideline and checklist.
+- Construction of Apron-E and connecting taxiways at BIA - Maintenance of runway and taxiway lights at BIA - Installation of runway lights at RMA

+- Bird controlling officers at MRIA were provided with training on Wildlife Management and the adherence to wildlife management programme. - Provided necessary support, technical and regulatory guidance in construction of runway, taxiway, apron...etc. to ensure compliance for safe aircraft operations at JIA. - Provided necessary guidance in establishing facilitation (Customs, Immigration and Quarantine) at JIA. - The Terms of Reference was developed by the section subsequent to its Senior Inspector attending a seminar on the same project and being a member of the APAC regional office initiated subcommittee on wildlife hazard management developing a guideline and checklist.